pftmclub/BaiGfe-EX/README.md

 (copy-paste the file on your desktop to edit, copy back to "etc" folder if you have permission errors)

 Step 2 - Add at the end of the file (CHOOSE ONE OR THE OTHER LIST, NOT BOTH) :
+> Full blocklist: blocks telemetry / driver & Gfe updates (Keeps Game Optimisations and all "offline" features working)
+> Lite blocklist : only blocks telemetry (might break Game Optimisations in some cases, fix/workaround pending)

 - FULL BLOCKLIST : (as of 04/17/2020 - GFE 3.20.3.63)

 `0.0.0.0 telemetry.gfe.nvidia.com`